Martha Laguette

 María Martha Celestina Eva Laguette Lardizábal (born 14 February 1951) is a Mexican lawyer and politician currently affiliated with National Regeneration Movement.

-She was a federal deputy from the Institutional Revolutionary Party in the LIX Legislature of the Mexican Congress representing Chihuahua.
+Laguette was a federal deputy from the Institutional Revolutionary Party (PRI) in the 59th session of Congress (2003–2006), representing Chihuahua's eighth district.

-In 2017, seeking a Senate candidacy that did not pan out, Laguette switched parties to Morena.
+In 2017, after unsuccessfully seeking a Senate candidacy, Laguette switched parties to the National Regeneration Movement (Morena).
 In January 2019, she was named the head of finances for the state Morena party in Chihuahua.